ricko2001/RootsMagic_Database_Design/Tables/+ General.md

 FROM EventTable

-Date		TEXT
-See other document

-SortDate	BIGINT
-See other document

-Latitude     INTEGER
-Longitude    INTEGER
-values stored as a signed integer with a scale factor for example- Oakland, CA stored value   scale    actual
-378044389   * 10e-7  = 37.8044389
--1222697194 * 10e-7  = -122.2697194
-W and S are negative

 ## Lookup tables

+### OwnerID
-OwnerID is a Polymorphic Foreign Key Type, OwnerType tells where it points.
+is a Polymorphic Foreign Key Type, OwnerType tells where it points.

 | OwnerType | Links to         | Table.row                             |
 | --------- | ---------------- | ------------------------------------ |